Krittin Kitjaruwannakul

 Krittin Kitjaruwannakul (กฤติน กิจจารุวรรณกุล; born 4 July 2003), nicknamed Pooh (พูห์), is a Thai actor.
 He is best known for his role as Charlie in Pit Babe.

 Early life and education

-Pooh was born in Thailand on July 4, 2003.
-He is currently pursuing a bachelor's degree in Robotics and Artificial Intelligence at Chulalongkorn University.
+Krittin was born in Thailand.
+As of 2025 he is pursuing a bachelor's degree in Robotics and Artificial Intelligence at Chulalongkorn University.

 Career

 In 2023, Pooh signed with the production and talent agency CHANGE2561.
 That same year, he made his acting debut in the series Pit Babe as Charlie, a young graduate who dreams of becoming a race car driver but lacks his own car.
 He seeks help from Babe (Pavel Naret), a famous racer.

 In May 2025, he returned for the second season of the series, titled Pit Babe 2.
-He is also set to star in the upcoming series Goddess Bless You from Death alongside Naret Promphaopun.
+In late 2025 he starred in the horror mystery series Goddess Bless You from Death alongside Naret Promphaopun.